 How does the Hawaiian Island of Oahu celebrate Halloween?
 With the same unique islander mix of cultural heritage and just plain fun that Hawaiians approach everyday!

 Here are a few of our top picks for things to do for Halloween in Hawaii on Oahu this year.

 Each of these Oahu attractions are full of festive holiday fun, and they’re popular events with locals and visitors alike.

 Keep in mind that a few of these can be really scary, though, so exercise caution with taking children along.

-This is the 8th year of this local tradition and it’s only gotten grander and more exciting each year.
+This local tradition just keeps getting grander and more exciting each year.